srl-ethz/diffPD_sim2real/README.md

 - `muscles_AC1.py`: Run the optimization for the single segment robotic arm with muscle model AC1 from our paper.
 - `muscles_AC2.py`: Run the optimization for the single segment robotic arm with muscle model AC2 from our paper.
 - `muscles_AC2_multiActuation.py`: Run the optimization for the single segment robotic arm with muscle model AC2 from our paper using multiple actuations, every 5 frames (0.05s), now matching the dynamic behavior of the real pressure actuation better.
+- `muscles_AC2_interpolation.py`: Fits curve through optimized actuation-pressure points, then predicts muscle actuation for new pressure values, and runs the simulation to compute the final position error of the predicted values.

 ### soft_fish
 Here you'll find the examples for the Soft Fish Tail, run `python [example_name].py` where `example_name` is one of the following: